xfangsn/xfangsn.github.io/_pages/projects.md

 <b>Advisor:</b>
 <i> Professor Marc Hesse</i>

 Developing a 2D solver to simulate two immiscible fluids inside a viscously compacting porous solid.
-The solver is
+The solver is based on:
-* Conservative finite-difference scheme based
+* Conservative finite-difference scheme
 * Second order in space and theta method in time
 * General framework for implementation in other fields